RekGRpth/gawkextlib/redis/doc/README.md

 * Interested in release candidates or unstable versions? [check the repository](https://sourceforge.net/u/paulinohuerta/gawkextlib_d/ci/master/tree/)

-* You can try running the following code, which uses the extension,
+ You can try running the following gawk script, *myscript.awk*, which uses the extension:

     :::awk
     @load "redis"